OpenSmock/Molecule/README.md

 ### Installing Molecule

-Pharo 8 and Pharo 9 :
+Pharo 8, Pharo 9 and Pharo 10 :

 ```smalltalk
 Metacello new